Connect with us

 Traditional Gallura dishes

-What to eat in the Gallura and Porto Cervo area
+What to eat in the Porto Cervo and Gallura area

 While the beaches and hidden coves giving onto the crystal-clear waters are definitely the main draw to the Porto Cervo area, the heart of Costa Smeralda®, many come also for the local food.
 And when Prince Karim Aga Khan chose this corner of Sardinia to transform Costa Smeralda into the dream destination it would later become, a crucial role was played by traditional Gallura cuisine which, with its simple yet easily recognizable flavors, added an extra appeal to the Prince’s selected destination.
 Despite the mix and influence of different and far-away cultures, those who travel to Porto Cervo can be sure to find traditional dishes at most of the most fashionable venues along the Coast, such as honey-covered Seadas and Pulilgioni, fresh ravioli pasta filled with ricotta cheese and the famous Porcetto, a suckling pig roasted on a fire spit: dishes offered in new, more creative versions at times, but always based on tradition and on the use of locally produced and sourced ingredients.